frec3044/environmental-legacies/rubric.md

 Question 4:

--   Full Credit: Five cities are listed.
+-   Full Credit: Three cities are listed.
 An environmental or demographic variable is identified and a range is provided.
 The variable has variation in it.

--   Partial Credit: Missing one or more of the following: five cities, variable, or range in variable.
+-   Partial Credit: Missing one or more of the following: three cities, variable, or range in variable.
 Or variable does not show variation

 -   No Credit: No answer was provided

 Question 5:

+-   Full Credit: Description of expectation provided

+-   No Credit: No description provide OR description not relevant to question

+Question 6:

--   Full Credit: Five maps are provided for each of the cities.
+-   Full Credit: Three maps and mean NDVI by grade tables are provided for each of the cities.
 Maps match the style of the plots in `env-justice-tutorial.qmd` with NDVI for the different polygon classes.

--   Partial Credit: Missing maps or maps deviate from the style in `env-justice-tutorial.qmd` (e.g. no polygons, NDVI, etc).
+-   Partial Credit: Missing maps or maps deviate from the style in `env-justice-tutorial.qmd` (e.g. no polygons, NDVI, etc) OR missing tables.

 -   No Credit: No answer was provided

-Question 6:
+Question 7:

--   Full Credit: An insightful description is provided that connects to the five figures in Question 5.
+-   Full Credit: An insightful description is provided that compares and contrasts the three figures

--   Partial Credit: Description provide but is cursory
+-   Partial Credit: Description provided but is cursory

 -   No Credit: No description was provided.

-Question 7:

--   Full Credit: Code is provided that correctly generates a column for city, grade, and NDVI value.

--   Partial Credit: Code does not correctly generate the three required columns

--   No Credit: No answer provided

 Question 8:

+-   Full Credit: Code binds and filters correctly to build data dataset using tidyverse functions

+-   No Credit: No or incorrect answer provided

+Question 9:

--   Full Credit: Plot is provided with five lines (different colors for each line) for the cities, grade on x-axis, and mean NDVI on the y-axis.
+-   Full Credit: Plot is provided with three lines (different colors for each line) for the cities, grade on x-axis, and mean NDVI on the y-axis.
 The axes have useful labels.
 Title and legend are present.

 -   Partial Credit: Minor errors in the plot Plot is provided but one of the required elements missing or incorrect (colors, axes, labels, title, labels)